MyElectrons/PDU-Commander/README.md

 The PDU series that I tested didn't seem to like any concurrency of control sessions.
 Therefore in order to use this project successfully please make sure all the configuration of the unit(s) is done, completed, and sessions are closed or logged-out before the `pdu-commander.py` script is called.

 ### Give the PDU time to think
-From my experience the AP7000 series PDUs require quite some time for correct and repeatable current and power measurements.
+From my experience the AP7000 series PDUs require quite some time for repeatable current and power measurements.

 Personally, I'd always give at least 4+ seconds to 8-outlet units and 7+ seconds to 16-outlet ones before reading any measured values.